 Note: Lectures will be held in the lecture hall of the Department of Maxillofacial Surgery and Dentistry.
-Themaximumnumber of absences in a semester is 3.
-More than 3 absences invalidate the semester.
+The maximum number of absences in a semester is 3.
+More than 3 absences invalidate these mester.
 During the semester three midterm examinations should be passed.
+Practical course grade (five-scale).